 Plus, Google Forms puts a time stamp on all submissions, so you will know what was turned in on time.

-To make a Google Form for uploading, select ‘upload file’ as the question type.
+To make a Google Form for uploading student work from their own Google Drive or their computer, select ‘upload file’ as the question type.

 ***Teaching Tip!*** Always check to be sure your Google Form is working properly BEFORE giving it to your kids.
 Do this by using the “view” button at the top.
 Go though the whole thing just like you were a student.
 I have found SO many mistakes this way and saved myself a lot of trouble!